What Kinds of Rehabilitation Does a TBI Survivor Need?

 Individualized Treatment Programs

-It is important that TBI survivors receive an individualized rehabilitation program based upon the person’s strengths and capacities.
-Rehabilitation services also need to be modified over time to adapt to the survivor’s changing needs.
+TBI survivors should receive an individualized rehabilitation program based upon the patient’s strengths and capacities.
+Rehabilitation services should be modified over time to adapt to the survivor’s changing needs.
 Moderately to severely injured patients require rehabilitation treatment that draws on the skills of many specialists.
 This involves individually tailored treatment programs in the areas of physical therapy, occupational therapy (learning skills for the activities of daily living), speech/language therapy, physiatry (specialists in rehabilitation medicine), psychology/psychiatry, and social support.

 Learn about some of the things you can do to reduce your risk of suffering a TBI.